 Here at GearLab, we take our testing seriously.
 While we may start by trying on all these down jackets in the comfort of our own homes, we spend months testing every single contender in the outdoors.
 We have taken down jackets to Russia and Japan, to Antarctica and Iceland, up frigid mountain peaks, and through gusty town squares.
 Over the past decade, we have put jackets through their paces–sometimes to their breaking points.
-We test and evaluate every model's performance in five different metrics.
-We want to ensure that these jackets not only have your back on every adventure but also withstand everyday use without any problems.
+We test and evaluate every model's performance in four different metrics.
+We want to ensure that these jackets not only have your back on every adventure but also withstand everyday wear without issue.

 Warmth

-We exposed these jackets to frigid belays on ice climbs in Montana and Colorado, as well as inclement weather in the Pacific Northwest (think wet and heavy snow).
+We exposed these jackets to frigid belays on ice climbs in Montana and Colorado, as well as to inclement weather in the Pacific Northwest (think wet, heavy snow).
 We toted way (way) too many down jackets on every adventure so we could compare them in similar field conditions.
-Considering the temperatures and conditions, we evaluated the warmth of each jacket relative to the others, ranking them on a scale.
+Considering the temperatures and conditions, we evaluated each jacket's warmth relative to the others and ranked them on a scale.
 Then we compiled the information from each jacket's technical specifications, notably the quality of the down and the thickness and protection of the external material, to complete the picture of how warm each jacket feels.
 We noted points of heat loss and features that make us feel warmer.
 We tested hood adjustability, cuff security, and layering ability, both over and under other clothing.

 Comfort

 Testing comfort involved asking as many friends and family members as possible to try on each jacket and share their feedback.
-Over the decade-plus of testing down jackets, we have ensured to test a range of different sizes to ascertain how each design suits different body shapes and sizes.
+Over a decade-plus of testing down jackets, we have ensured we test a range of sizes to ascertain how each design suits different body shapes and sizes.
 We considered the interior fabric's feel on bare arms, how well it moves over the top of a thick fleece, and how it fits under a shell.
 We evaluated each jacket's touch-point features, such as soft cuff elastic, fleece-lined pockets, or felt chin guards.
-We moved in them, looking for features that can keep our wrists and torsos covered as we push kids on the swingset or reach up for the next hold on our route.
+We moved in them, looking for features that can keep our wrists and torsos covered as we push kids on the swing set or reach up for the next hold on our route.

 Portability